cbijay/ride-sharing-new/readme.md

 It is a ride sharing app built using react as a frontend and express as a backend.
 It is also part of assignment to gain knowledge on mern stack

-## How to run this project
+## Getting Started

-In order to run this project you have to run the server first and it can be run by following commands.
+To run this project locally, you have to run the server first.
+It can be run by following commands.
 In the server directory, you can run:

 ```console
 cd server